THE HONEST ASSESSMENT

 What Is the Keyword Search Ceiling?

-Constructor.io is a well-executed product, and this is worth saying clearly before explaining the ceiling.
-The argument here isn’t about execution quality.
-It’s about model constraints that no implementation quality can overcome, because the constraints are inherent in the keyword search approach rather than in how Constructor has implemented it.
+Constructor.io is a well-executed product, and this is worth stating clearly.
+The argument here is not about execution quality.
+It is about model constraints that no implementation quality can overcome.

-Keyword search with ML reranking can’t understand “I need something my dad would use for fishing in cold weather.”
-There’s no keyword to match.
+- Keyword search with ML reranking cannot understand “I need something my dad would use for fishing in cold weather.”
+There is no keyword to match.
 The query is entirely descriptive intent without any product taxonomy term.
-The ML layer can optimize the ranking of results that match “fishing” or “cold weather,” but it can’t interpret the intent behind the description and surface the product that actually fits it.

-Keyword search with ML reranking can’t carry context between queries.
-When a shopper searches for a product, refines with a follow-up, and then says “show me the same in a different color,” the phrase “the same” has no referent in a keyword model.
-The follow-up is processed as a new, disconnected search.
-The session context that would allow the system to understand what “the same” refers to isn’t maintained.
+- Keyword search with ML reranking cannot carry context between queries.
+When a shopper searches for a product and then says “show me the same in a different color,” the phrase “the same” has no referent in a keyword model.

-Keyword search with ML reranking can’t respond to comparative questions in plain language.
-A shopper asking “what’s the difference between these two products” is asking a question, not entering search terms.
+- Keyword search with ML reranking cannot respond to comparative questions in plain language.
+A shopper asking “what is the difference between these two products” is asking a question, not entering search terms.
 The keyword model returns results.
-It doesn’t answer questions.
-The conversational interface required to answer that question isn’t a feature that can be added on top of a keyword engine.
-It requires a different underlying model.
+It does not answer questions.

-Keyword search with ML reranking can’t handle “show me something similar but in blue” as a conversational refinement.
+- Keyword search with ML reranking cannot handle “show me something similar but in blue” as a conversational refinement.
 The color filter exists in the catalog.
-The word “similar” and the implied reference to the previous result don’t exist in a keyword index.
-The query arrives as a new search, and the word “similar” produces a zero-result or off-target response.
+The word “similar” and the implied reference to the previous result do not exist in a keyword index.

-These aren’t Constructor limitations specifically.
-They’re the outer boundary of what any keyword search model can do, regardless of how well the ML reranking is implemented.
+These are not Constructor limitations specifically.
+They are the outer boundary of what any keyword search model can do, regardless of how well the ML reranking is implemented.
 Conversational AI removes those boundaries by replacing the keyword model entirely.

 Who Should Consider Making This Switch?

-Constructor.io remains the right choice for merchants who need search-and-rank optimization within the keyword model and aren’t ready for or interested in the conversational approach.
-The case for switching is strongest when the keyword ceiling is the primary conversion constraint, when the tool is well-configured, search is working as well as keyword search can, and the results still aren’t meeting expectations.
+Constructor.io remains the right choice for merchants who need search-and-rank optimization within the keyword model and are not ready for or interested in the conversational approach.
+The case for switching is strongest when the keyword ceiling is the primary conversion constraint.